blackavg/AspNeteCoreDocs/aspnetcore/grpc/loadbalancing.md

 <!-- TODO: Fix version -->
 * [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client) version XXXX or later.

+> [!IMPORTANT]
+> This feature is in preview.
+It is currently only available in pre-release versions of `Grpc.Net.Client` on NuGet.org.

 ## Configure gRPC client-side load balancing

 Client-side load balancing is configured when a channel is created.
 The two components to consider when using load balancing: